Primary school age (7-14 year old) children are out of school.

 •IT classes to introduce children to technology and the outside world

-•Academic Acceleration led by teachers from the local White Dove Girls School, consisting of English, Kinyarwanda, Math, Science, and Social Studies courses
+•Academic Acceleration courses in English, Math, Science, and Social Studies

 •HIV testing and treatment, sexual health and reproductive classes, and hygiene/sanitation services